Sapna1116/Session-Summarizer/README.md

 - Run the frontend.py module to access the user interface.
 - Select the video source type and follow the prompts.
 - Upon selecting "Process," the tool will generate the required outputs.
+- Also, integrated cost-analysis functionality to estimate the resource utilization for OpenAI LLM calls, ensuring cost-efficiency in API usage.

 ### SECURITY